jaesley/READme/README.md

 ## usage

-* Log in with your Github account.
+* Log in with your Goodreads account.
 * Find new books.
 * Squeeeeeee.
 * Buy said books.